simon-mercier/brick-video-game/README.md

 ### Built With
 - Unity3d and C#.
-  - I learned Unity3d and C# by myself by making multiple games with my free time.
+  - I learned Unity3d and C# by myself by making multiple games with my spare time.
 - The levels were designed using a 20x20 pixel bitmap of different colors representing different tiles types.
 A class is then responsible to convert the bitmap image to a playable level.
   - To improve loading performance, a static constructor converts and serializes those pixel bitmaps to .dat files once.

+## See the Code
+The code for this game is located under Assets/Scripts <a href="https://github.com/simon-mercier/brick-video-game/tree/master/Assets/Scripts"><strong>here</strong></a>